cinzinga/cinzinga.github.io/_posts/2021-07-26-XXE-Case-Studies.md

 To exploit these file uploads, I simply download [a sample KML file]( https://developers.google.com/kml/documentation/KML_Samples.kml) and append an XXE payload in the second line.

-To exploit the one I identified today, I made use of a great tool developed by a close friends [Tib3rius](https://twitter.com/0xTib3rius).
+To exploit the one I identified today, I made use of a great tool developed by a close  [Tib3rius](https://twitter.com/0xTib3rius).
 The tool can be found [here]( https://github.com/WhiteOakSecurity/Dynamic-DTD).

 This app is run with the following command:
 ```